Lessons Learnt From Going Sugar-Free

 Seriously, even in foods you would least expect.
 I started looking at labels whenever I went out food shopping and found sugar in sauces, dressings, cereals, protein shakes and yoghurts.
 Luckily, most of the items on my shopping list actually don’t contain it, but some did, and it’s not always labelled clearly as ‘sugar’.

 2. Finding a why has never been more important.

-As with everyone right now, lockdown has presented it’s own number of challenges for me - including a new house search.
-Although I said in some instances it has been much easier, a lot of time I still found I really had to focus on that why, and my motivation for the challenge, in order to get through tough days when my anxious and stressed emotions wanted me to give in to sugary snacks.
+As with everyone right now, lockdown has presented its own number of challenges for me - including a new house search.
+Although I said in some instances it has been much easier, a lot of the time I still found I really had to focus on why, and my motivation for the challenge, in order to get through tough days when my anxious and stressed emotions wanted me to give in to sugary snacks.

 3. I discovered a different type of willpower.

 That late night refusal to order Deliveroo snacks?
 The avoidance of a yummy chocolate brownie cake that my housemate made and left on the side for a few days?
 All proof that I have far more willpower than I allow myself to acknowledge, and a reminder that after lockdown, I can still find enjoyment and be around these things without feeling as though I need them in order to have a good time.

 Since my brain surgery in 2019, I’ve always felt a little bit “broken” in the mental clarity department.
 I sometimes - ok, most times - make a lot of silly mistakes at work, have extreme brain fog and feel a lot slower doing anything cognitive.
 I’m happy to say I’ve noticed a massive improvement to this by cutting out sugar.
 I feel better all round; I’m thinking better and acting more productively.